mikepan/GameEngineBook/text/02-FirstGame.md

 The base file is here: //assets/shark.6.blend

-The first thing to do is to add an Armature object (Shift+AArmature).
+The first thing to do is to add an Armature object (Shift+A > Armature).
 It's important to have the armature center at the "center of mass" of the shark, which happens to be the right place for the shark mesh origin as well.
 (In our case, it's in the center of the scene at coordinates [0,0,0]).
 To make sure you got this right, in the 3D view look at the big dot representing the center of the shark or try to rotate it using its center as pivot.
 If the center is slightly above the side-swimmers and centralized in the short side of the shark, you are good to go.
 Otherwise, you need to reset its origin with the Shift+Ctrl+Alt+C option:

 1. Move the 3D cursor to the approximate location (or to skip the next step, put it in [0,0,0] or use Shift+C).